okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/key-rotation/index.md

 ---
 # Key rotation

 Key rotation is when a signing key is retired and replaced by generating a new cryptographic key.
-Rotating keys regularly is an industry standard and follows cryptographic best practices.
+Rotating keys regularly is an industry standard.
+It follows cryptographic best practices.

 > **Note:** The current Okta key rotation schedule is four times a year, but can change without notice.
 New keys are normally generated a few weeks before the rotation occurs to ensure that downstream customer caching mechanisms are updated before the rotation occurs.